 10.2 Flaws in the travel package

 The traveller may demand recourse if he is of the opinion that the travel package was not rendered in accordance with contract.
-The traveller is obliged to promptly report the fault to Yorksson’s designated local tour representative.
-If no tour representative is on hand and the availability of a representative was not contractually agreed, Yorksson itself will note the fault.
-Information on how to contact the tour representative or Yorksson will be provided to the traveller no later than with the provision of the travel documents.
+The traveller is obliged to promptly report the fault to KiteWorldWide’s designated local tour representative.
+If no tour representative is on hand and the availability of a representative was not contractually agreed, KiteWorldWide itself will note the fault.
+Information on how to contact the tour representative or KiteWorldWide will be provided to the traveller no later than with the provision of the travel documents.
 The traveller will not be entitled to a reduction in the tour price if he culpably fails to report the fault without delay.
 This will not apply only if the notification has no discernible prospects of success or cannot be reasonable expected for other reasons.
 The tour representative is responsible for remedying the situation insofar as this is possible.
 However, they are not entitled to acknowledge the claims of the traveller.